techworkersco/twc-site-nl/content/resources/organize/index.en.md

 Once you've got more of your coworkers on board, you can start with actions and campaigns to build toward getting the workplace changes you want.

+### Tips

+Try to remove the words "we", "I", and "us" from your vocabulary.
+Organizing is for you and your co-workers working for better work conditions for you and your co-workers.
+At an extreme, remove the word thank you, because the thanking can be done when the job is done and you have the conditions you want for you and your co-workers.
 ## Join today

 Would you like to get started organizing at your workplace?
 Empower yourself by becoming a workplace organizer with the support from the Tech Workers Coalition!